mrlerdahl/RoutineFitness/README.md

 ## Prototype
 http://routinefitness.atwebpages.com <br>
-This will look enlarged for a website, the designed is meant to look good on a mobile device.
+This is an HTML CSS prototype and will look enlarged for a website, the designed is meant to look good on a mobile device.